-materials and construction methods: The selection of construction methods and materials is extremely important to the thermal comfort of a dwelling.
+- Materials and construction methods: The selection of construction methods and materials is extremely important to the thermal comfort of a dwelling.
 Ensuring appropriate insulation is key to maintaining thermal comfort, as this will minimise heat loss from the dwelling in winter and retain cool air inside the dwelling in summer.
-Also, avoid ceiling penetrations, such as downlights, as these provide opportunities for air leakage and will negatively impact the effectiveness of the insulation.

-Increasing thermal mass internally to absorb and store heat energy can help to moderate the internal temperature of a dwelling.
+Also, avoid ceiling penetrations or consider IC-4 rated downlights or similar to reduce compensation for air leakage and the negative impact to the effectiveness of the insulation. - Increasing thermal mass internally to absorb and store heat energy can help to moderate the internal temperature of a dwelling.
 During hotter weather, it absorbs heat during the day and if the dwelling is vented overnight, the heat can be released to cooling breezes or clear night skies.
-In cooler weather, the same thermal mass can store the heat from the sun, or heaters, and release the stored heat back into the dwelling, especially at night.
+In cooler weather, the same thermal mass can store the heat from the sun, or from heaters, and release the stored heat back into the dwelling, especially at night.
 A slab-on-ground design is usually an effective way of achieving consistent temperatures through the dwelling.
 Elevated floors, by contrast, are subject to changes in climatic conditions.
 Elevated floors may be useful in warmer climates where ventilation under the floor, coupled with the cooler shaded air, is beneficial to thermal comfort.
 In colder climates, enclosing the subfloor and placing insulation on the underside of the floor can help to re-establish stable temperatures under elevated floors.

-1.6.3 Maximise ventilation and minimise infiltration
+2.6.3 Maximise ventilation and optimise infiltration

-Ventilation is the movement of air through air circulation or convection (e.g. through doors, windows, extraction fans).
+Ventilation is the movement of air by circulation or convection (e.g. through doors, windows, extraction fans).
 Infiltration is air movement due to the uncontrollable leakage (e.g. through construction gaps and/or unsealed penetrations).
 Controlling ventilation means controlling the potential air paths through a dwelling.